lightbend/config/README.md

 file; after the include statement you could go on to override certain settings.

+## Merging config trees

+Any two Config objects can be merged with an associative operation called `withFallback`, like `merged = firstConfig.withFallback(secondConfig)`.

+The `withFallback` operation is used inside the library to merge duplicate keys in the same file and to merge multiple files.
+`ConfigFactory.load()` uses it to stack system properties over `application.conf` over `reference.conf`.

+You can also use `withFallback` to merge in some hardcoded values, or to "lift" a subtree up to the root of the configuration; say you have something like:

+    foo=42
+    dev.foo=57
+    prod.foo=10

+Then you could code something like:

+    Config devConfig = originalConfig
+                         .getConfig("dev")
+                         .withFallback(originalConfig)

+There are lots of ways to use `withFallback`.

 ## JSON Superset

 Tentatively called "Human-Optimized Config Object Notation" or